 The school opened in February the following year, though shut down by May.
 The fact that they succeeded at all was remarkable enough.
 Even then, language was power, and language learning was necessary in the development of societies the world over.

-By mid-morning, the team hopped over to Sta.
+By mid-morning, the team hops over to Sta.
 Isabel Parish Church.
-In fact, the reason I was in Malolos was for a promotional video.
-My spot would be shot on location in the church grounds.
+In fact, the reason I am in Malolos is for a promotional video.
+My spot will be shot on location in the church grounds.

-The video was an infomercial and a call for volunteers for the Philippine Heritage Map.
+The video is an infomercial and a call for volunteers for the Philippine Heritage Map.
 According to their Facebook page: